-- Cold Weather: Photochromic lenses will get darker in cold weather conditions, which makes them more suitable for snow skiers than beachgoers.
-(Once inside, away from the triggering UV light, the cold lenses take longer to regain their clear color than warm lenses.)
+They actually get their darkest in cold weather, which makes them more suitable for snow skiers than beachgoers.
+However, once inside and away from the triggering UV light, cold lenses take longer to regain their clear color than warm lenses.